SYNYC/Metis-Classification-Project/project_propsal.md

 ## Data

+#### 	Resource  : Kaggle
 This dataset is provide by [Lending Club](https://www.lendingclub.com) and it’s downloaded from Kaggle.

-###	Resource  : Kaggle
 1. [Lending Club 2007-2020Q3](https://www.kaggle.com/ethon0426/lending-club-20072020q1?select=Loan_status_2007-2020Q3.gzip)

 	It's a large dataset ( 2,925,493 datapoints with 150+ features) so I plan to cut down the size and only use the most recently 5 years data for my analysis.

-#### Features including
+	__Features including:__
 	- Variables:

-loan amount/employee title/employee length/home ownership/annual income/debt to income ratio/loan purpose/FICO/loan grades from Lending Club/interest rate/installments/address state
+		loan amount, employee title, employee length, home ownership, annual income, debt to income ratio, loan purpose, FICO, loan grades from Lending Club, interest rate, installments and address state

 	- Target:

 		Loan Status, as whether is charged off or fully paid, will be the target I want to predict if the borrower will repay the loan or default.

 2. [Loan Dictionary](https://www.kaggle.com/ethon0426/lending-club-20072020q1?select=LCDataDictionary.xlsx)

       As below, it’s a detailed descriptions table for the data features/columns